Induced Disjoint Paths in Claw-Free Graphs: Conclusions

 \begin{proposition} The {\sc Induced Disjoint Paths} problem restricted to line graphs has no polynomial kernel when parameterized by $k$, unless \NP\ $\subseteq$\ \textup{co}$\NP/$\textup{poly}. \end{proposition}

 The question whether the same result as in Proposition~\ref{p-nopolykernel} holds for {\problemIAC} and {\problemIAP} restricted to line graphs is open.

 Instead of improving our result for the {\sc Induced Disjoint Paths} problem, we could also work towards solving a more general problem.
-In the definition of induced disjoint paths, we explicitly disallowed duplicate terminal pairs, \ie the set of terminal pairs is not a multiset.
+In the definition of induced disjoint paths, we explicitly disallowed duplicate terminal pairs, that is, the set of terminal pairs is not a multiset.

 If we generalize to allow duplicate terminal pairs, then we can solve the {\sc $k$-Induced Disjoint Paths} problem for claw-free graphs in polynomial time for fixed $k$ as follows.
-In a nutshell, we replace two terminal pairs $(s_i,t_i)$ and $(s_j,t_j)$ with $s_i=s_j$ and $t_i=t_j$ by two new pairs $(s_i',t_i')$ and $(s_j',t_j')$, where $s_i'$, $s_j'$ are two distinct nonadjacent neighbors of $s_i=s_j$ and $t_i',t_j'$ are two distinct nonadjacent neighbors of $t_i=t_j$.
-This only adds an extra $O(n^4)$ factor to the running time for each pair of coinciding terminal pairs, because we just have to explore all possible choices of such neighbors.
-However, determining the {\it parameterized} complexity of the general case is still an open problem.
+In a nutshell, we may assume without loss of generality that no vertex represents more than two terminals (otherwise we have a no-instance).
+Then, for any two terminal pairs $(s_i,t_i)$ and $(s_j,t_j)$ with $s_i=s_j$ and $t_i=t_j$, we replace $(s_j,t_j)$ by a new pair $(s_j',t_j)$ where $s_j'$ is a neighbor of $s_i=s_j$.
+This only adds an extra $O(n)$ factor to the running time for each pair of coinciding terminal pairs, because we just have to explore all possible choices of such a neighbor.

-As a partial result towards answering this more general question, we consider the variation of the {\sc Induced Disjoint Paths} problem when all terminal pairs coincide.
-For $k=2$, this problem is equivalent to the {\sc $2$-in-a-Cycle} problem, which is \NP-complete~\cite{Bi91,Fe89} for general graphs and solvable in $O(n^2)$ time for $n$-vertex planar graphs~\cite{MRSS1994}.
-For arbitrary $k$, we observe that in claw-free graphs no terminal vertex can represent more than two terminals in any {\tt Yes}-instance.
-Hence the problem can be reduced to the {\sc $2$-in-a-Cycle} problem, which is polynomial-time solvable~\cite{FKLP12}.
+Determining the parameterized complexity of the general case is still an open problem.
+As a partial result towards answering this question, we consider the variation of {\sc Induced Disjoint Paths} where all terminal pairs coincide.
+For $k=2$, this problem is equivalent to the {\sc $2$-in-a-Cycle} problem, which is \NP-complete~\cite{Bi91,Fe89} for general graphs and solvable in~$O(n^2)$ time for $n$-vertex planar graphs~\cite{MRSS1994}.
+For claw-free graphs, recall that no terminal vertex can represent more than two terminals in any {\tt Yes}-instance.
+Hence the problem can be reduced to the {\sc $2$-in-a-Cycle} problem, which is polynomial-time solvable on claw-free graphs~\cite{FKLP12}.

 Finally, we note that there may be other natural parameters for the problems considered.
-For example, Haas and Hoffmann~\cite{HH06} consider the problems {\sc 3-in-a-Path} and {\sc 2-in-a-Cycle} and prove \W$[1]$-completeness for general graphs if the parameter is the length of an induced path that is a solution for {\sc $3$-in-a-Path}, respectively the length of an induced cycle that is a solution for {\sc $2$-in-a-Cycle}.
+For example, Haas and Hoffmann~\cite{HH06} consider the {\sc 3-in-a-Path} problem and prove \W$[1]$-completeness for general graphs if the parameter is the length of an induced path that is a solution for {\sc $3$-in-a-Path}.